Training teaching green cheek conure tricks: Once trust is established between the two of you, the training sessions can begin.

 If the green cheek conure is not receptive or/and refuses to carry out your commands, do not force it and stop the exercise.

 It is important that these times are good times for him and that he stays on a positive note after each session.

 To train a green cheek conure, it must first be tamed.
-However, before you start you need to establish a relationship of trust with this feather ball (the parrots is not afraid of you, accepts to eat from your hand, like to play with you…).
+However, before you start you need to establish a relationship of trust with this feather ball (the parrots is not afraid of you, accept to eat from your hand like to play with you…).